Cameron connector: Route and infrastructure

 Both ends of the connector, which cuts through farmland, have wyes along with signals that regulate the flow of train traffic that passes through the connector.
 Trains traveling on the former ATSF tracks enter the wye at a southwest-northeast angle.
 At the south end of the northern wye, the two tracks converge to one track, briefly traveling southeast, before the two tracks diverge to form the northern part of the southern wye, through which trains enter the former Burlington tracks, which travel directly east-west.

 Impact

 The connector has resulted in a direct connection between the BNSF rail yard in Galesburg to the Southern Transcon.

 The line has also had a significant impact for Amtrak.
 Prior to the building of the connector, the Southwest Chief operated on the Chillicothe Subdivision to Galesburg, via Joliet, Streator and Chillicothe.
 The building of the connector enabled the Southwest Chief to be rerouted onto the BNSF's Mendota Subdivision, used by the California Zephyr and a couple of short-distance inter-city Amtrak trains via Naperville, Mendota and Princeton.
 Southwest Chief service to Streator and Chillicothe was dropped as part of the realignment, although Joliet continues to see Amtrak service from other trains.
-The rerouting of the Southwest Chief enabled passenger service to also operate through one station in Galesburg instead of two, and the station building along the former Santa Fe line was demolished.
+The Chief rerouting through the Connector to the Mendota Sub tracks caused Amtrak to concentrate all of its Galesburg operations in the present station, and the station building along the former Santa Fe line was closed and later demolished.